HL7NZ/nhi/input/pagecontent/businessView.md

 * address
 * date of birth
 * gender
-* New Zealand resident and citizenship status
+* New Zealand citizenship status
 * place of birth
 * ethnicity
 * date of death